-- A member of the Council in attendance at the meeting must be able to: - a) Hear, and where practicable see, and be so heard, and where practicable be seen, by other members in attendance. - b) Hear, and where practicable see, and be so heard, and where practicable be seen, by any member of the public entitled to attend the meeting in order to exercise a right to speak. - c) Be heard and, where practicable, be seen by any other member of the public attending the meeting. - The Standing Orders are an immediate response to the Regulations and are based on the information available at this point.
+- a) Hear, and where practicable see, and be so heard, and where practicable be seen, by other members in attendance. - b) Hear, and where practicable see, and be so heard, and where practicable be seen, by any member of the public entitled to attend the meeting in order to exercise a right to speak. - c) Be heard and, where practicable, be seen by any other member of the public attending the meeting. - The Standing Orders are an immediate response to the Regulations and are based on the information available at this point.
 This document may be updated in due course in response to further advice and guidance.